yazid-hoblos/Automated-course-offerings-extraction/README.md

  The output csv data could be found in this repository and it is outputted as output.csv.
 Some courses were found to occupy 2 rows, since they have a lab part in addition to the course part, so another csv file (mutated_data.csv) was created to merge the rows of these classes into one.
 In addition, this mutated dataset applies some changes to the column names to be more understandable.

+ The output files output.csv and mutated_data.csv should be found in the same directory of run.py one the execution is completed.

  # Selenium 4.9.0 Error !!!

  Attempting to run my code, I found an error that seems to be due to an inappropriate object inheritence in selenium 4.9.0: AttributeError: 'Options' object has no attribute '_ignore_local_proxy'